 Early Notables of the Henriksen family (pre 1700)

 More information is included under the topic Early Henriksen Notables in all our PDF Extended History products and printed products wherever possible.

 In the United States, the name Henriksen is the 12,412nd most popular surname with an estimated 2,487 people with that name.

 The state of Prussia was a great influence on the shape of modern Germany.
 After the Second World War, Prussia's land was divided among the Soviet Union, Poland, East Germany and West Germany and the state was abolished.
 Some Prussians remained in those countries after the war, while many others migrated to North America in search of a new start.
 Philadelphia was their primary point of entry to the United States, after which many of them moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 A large number of Prussians also migrated to Ontario and the prairie provinces as United Empire Loyalists.
 Analysis of immigration records has shown some of the first Henriksens to arrive in North America, and among them were:

 Henriksen Settlers in United States in the 19th Century

 - Lars Henriksen, aged 43, who arrived in New York, NY in 1869

 Contemporary Notables of the name Henriksen (post 1700) +

-- Stephanie Henriksen, American Democrat politician, Delegate to Democratic National Convention from Minnesota, 1996
+- Stephanie Henriksen, American Democratic Party politician, Delegate to Democratic National Convention from Minnesota, 1996

-- Arthur F. Henriksen, American Democrat politician, Alternate Delegate to Democratic National Convention from New York, 1964
+- Arthur F. Henriksen, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New York, 1964

 - Kai Henning Gjesdal Henriksen (1956-2016), Norwegian businessperson and politician, Chief Executive Officer of Storebrand Bank